H3AR7B3A7/FriendsList/README.md

 - **Controller**: <controllerName>_controller.rb in controllers folder
 - **Routing**: routes.rb in config folder

+We can do this manually, but this CLI command will do this for us:

+	rails controller home index

 ## Application helper
 Instead of using javascript to check which page is active we can move this logic to rails using **is_active** in *application_helper.rb*